gha2/gha-workbench/docs/aws.md

 In a K8s context, this means only POD bound to 'hostNetwork' will be able to access such metadata.
 This is not the case for regular application PODs.

 The solution then will be to proxify such metadata request.
-Fortunately, there is at least to [open sources projects performing this](https://www.kloia.com/blog/aws-resource-access-with-iam-role-from-kubernetes).
-Also, these proxy will allow to implements some access control on the role which can be used, based on the namespace.
+Fortunately, there is at least two [open sources projects performing this](https://www.kloia.com/blog/aws-resource-access-with-iam-role-from-kubernetes).
+Also, these proxy will allow to implement some access control on the role which can be used, based on the namespace.

 ## Experimentation